MayaGhoussaini/genetics-scoring-validation/README.md

-varid (str, required if rsid null): chrom_pos_ref_alt (GRCh37) gene_id (str, required): Ensembl gene ID of validated target (GRCh37) confidence (High/Medium/Low): confidence of the association
+varid (str, required if rsid null): chrom_pos_ref_alt (GRCh37) gene_id (str, required): Ensembl gene ID of validated target (GRCh37) confidence (High/Medium/Low): confidence of the association study_id (str, nullable): we need to be able to trace the publication to a study ID in Open Targets in order to validate L2G scoring (not necessary for V2G)
 ```

 ### Requirements